Soul-Eater69/rag-summary/architecture.md

 # `rag-summary` Architecture
-## Current live architecture of the repo
+## Complete detailed explanation of the current live repo architecture

 ## 1. Purpose

-`rag-summary` is a graph-driven value-stream prediction system for healthcare idea cards and related artifacts.
+`rag-summary` is a graph-driven, evidence-fusion system for predicting healthcare value streams from a new idea card, PPT-like text, or related artifacts.

-Its job is to take a new idea card or PPT-like text, retrieve and synthesize evidence from multiple sources, and produce a structured prediction of value streams in three classes:
+Its job is to take a new idea card or PPT-like input, retrieve and synthesize evidence from multiple sources, and produce a structured prediction of value streams in three classes:

 - `directly_supported`
 - `pattern_inferred`